Chart Review

 Saving the Selected Documents

-It might be useful to save the exported documents from the EHR (or even the smaller selection from a giant ndjson folder), for faster iterations of the upload mode or just confirming the correct documents were chosen.
+It might be useful to save the smaller selection from a giant input folder, for faster iterations of the upload mode or just confirming the correct documents were chosen.

-Pass in an argument like --export-to /in/export to save the ndjson for the selected documents in the given folder.
+Pass in an argument like --export-to /host/export to save the NDJSON for the selected documents in the given folder.
 (Note this does not save the clinical note text unless it is already inline – this is just saving the DocumentReference resources).

-If you would like to customize the dictionary terms that are marked up and sent to Label Studio, simply pass in a new dictionary like so: --symptoms-bsv /in/my-symptoms.bsv.
+If you would like to customize the dictionary terms that are marked up and sent to Label Studio, simply pass in a new dictionary like so: --symptoms-bsv /host/my-symptoms.bsv.

 This file should look like (this is a portion of the default Covid dictionary):